 That means Company ABC will need a safety stock of 290 units to protect itself against any fluctuations in demand.

 The buffer stock is a good thing from a customer satisfaction point of view, but a bad thing for the company’s cash flows.
 If a company invests too much money in the buffer stock, then its cash flows might get disrupted.
 Also, you will not want to hold too much inventory so that your carrying or storage costs offset the gain from sales.

 So, the best thing is to calculate inventory or the optimal stocking level.
 However, you must remember that your sales must cover the carrying costs of sold products as well as the carrying costs of the products in the safety stock.

 Also, you should take into account stock-out costs and carrying costs.
-Meaning, the company must always strive to minimize its stock-out costs and carrying costs.
+This means the company must always strive to minimize its stock-out costs and carrying costs.

 Importance of Safety Stock

 Safety stock does put more burden on the company, in terms of costs and storage.
-However, it acts as insurance, helping the company in meeting demand at a crucial time.
+However, it acts as insurance, helping the company meet demand at a crucial time.

 Also, accurately estimating buffer stock helps a company not only with the above things (profit, revenue, etc.) but also boosts the storage efficiency.

 Visit for a brief introduction to various Inventory Management Techniques.